-- → You lease your aircraft without flight crew to a third party. - → The third party lessee pays you rent for its use of your aircraft. - → The third party lessee, by virtue of the dry lease, becomes the operator of the aircraft when it uses the aircraft. - → The third party lessee must hire its own pilots from a source unrelated to you. - → You and the third party lessee must agree how to allocate fixed and variable costs relating to the use of the aircraft by each of you. - → You and the third party lessee must have insurance coverage for each party's aircraft operations.
+- → You lease your aircraft without flight crew to a third party. - → The third party lessee pays you rent for its use of your aircraft. - → The third party lessee, by virtue of the dry lease, becomes the operator of the aircraft when it uses the aircraft. - → The third party lessee must hire its own pilots from a source unrelated to you. - → You and the third party lessee must agree how to allocate fixed and variable costs relating to the use of the aircraft by each of you. - → You and the third party lessee must have insurance coverage for each of your and the third party lessee's aircraft operations.